 Instead of trying to stand out to the local beauty who is working at the bakery next door, more and more Japanese grown men spend their time and effort on loving a virtual idol.
 Artificial plastic dolls replace the crush on teen celebrities and instead of spending their money going out to a nice restaurant in the neighborhood, these otaku boys spend their savings on glossy prints and body pillows.
-The Japanese government is wondering why their birth-ratio is at an all time low but I know the reason: It’s Hatsune Miku’s fault.
+The Japanese government is wondering why their birth-ratio is at an all-time low but I know the reason: It’s Hatsune Miku’s fault.

-A third of Japanese men under 30 have never dated a woman and rather spent hundred thousands of Yen on even more plastic dolls, plastic tits and plastic ass.
+A third of Japanese men under 30 have never dated a woman and rather spent hundreds of thousands of Yen on even more plastic dolls, plastic tits and plastic ass.
 And they are doing all this to be as close as possible to their virtual idol.
 Or to be more precise, their very own crush.

 It’s like an addiction you can’t escape.
 Amour Foux of the next century.
-Once started you loose yourself in a faux reality of fake regard and appreciation.
+Once started you lose yourself in a faux reality of fake regard and appreciation.
 It’s easy to judge but one should rather think about why so many young Japanese men feel drawn towards these artificial beauties instead of going for real relationships.
-Maybe it’s a late effect of Japan’s achievement-oriented-society or just another attempt to break out of the tightly knitted net of expectations which parents set for their children.
+Maybe it’s a late effect of Japan’s achievement-oriented-society or just another attempt to break out of the tightly knitted net of expectations that parents set for their children.